draphy/Personal-Website/README.md

-My name is David Raphi and this is my personal Website.
+My name is David Raphi and this is my Personal Website.